TransatAR-Dev-Team/TranslatAR/README.md

 1. The Unity frontend sends a request to the backend API endpoint
 2. The backend retrieves data from the MongoDB database
 3. The backend responds to Unity with the data
-4. Unity receives the response and logs the message in the console
+4. Unity receives the response, logs the message in the console, and displays it in the UI.

 ### Demo clean up